Methadone Hydrochloride as First-Line Therapy in Treating Patients With Chronic Neuropathic Cancer Pain

 OUTLINE: This is a multicenter study.
 Patients are assigned to a group according to their

-average daily dosage of morphine-equivalent for the 3 full days prior to study entry.
+average daily dosage of morphine-equivalent for the 3 full days prior to study entry (≤ 45

-receive oral methadone hydrochloride every 8 hours.
-Patients also may receive
+Patients receive oral methadone hydrochloride at various doses every 8 hours.
+Patients also

-breakthrough oral methadone hydrochloride every 2 hours, as needed, for ≤ 6
+may receive breakthrough oral methadone hydrochloride every 2 hours, as needed, for up to 6

 breakthrough analgesics per day.
-Treatment continues for 35 days in the absence of
+Treatment continues for up to 35 days.
+Treatment stops if

 Patients complete the Short-Form McGill Pain Questionnaire at baseline.
 Patients rate their